UAE announces temporary suspension of rice exports from today

 The rate hike set the benchmark overnight interest rate in the 5.25%-5.50% range

-Starting today, exporting and re-exporting rice from the UAE will be temporarily suspended, the Ministry of Economy announced.
+Starting today, exports and re-exports of rice from the UAE will be temporarily suspended, the Ministry of Economy announced on Friday.

-The suspension will remain in place for a period of four months, according to Ministerial Resolution No. (120) of 2023, in a step aimed at ensuring sufficient rice supply in the local market, according to an advisory published in Arabic daily Al Bayan.
+The suspension will remain in place for a period of four months, according to Ministerial Resolution No. 120 of 2023, in a step aimed at ensuring sufficient rice supply in the local market.

-The decision includes banning the export and re-export of rice that had been imported from India after July 20, 2023.
-This applies to all rice varieties, including brown rice, fully or partially milled rice, the report said.
+The decision included a ban on exports and re-export of rice originating from India and imported into the country, including free zones, after July 20, 2023.

+This applies to all rice varieties that fall under the unified customs tariff (1006) — husked rice (brown rice), fully or partially milled rice, whether it is smoothed or polished, and broken rice, the ministry said.

-The ministry clarified that companies wishing to export or re-export these types of rice must submit a request to the Ministry of Economy to obtain a permit.
+It added that companies wishing to export or re-export rice — either from India or elsewhere — must submit a request to the ministry to obtain a permit, provided that the application is supported by all documents that help verify the data related to the shipment, particularly its origin.

-Firms wishing to export rice that did not come from India must submit an application, along with other requirements, to obtain a permit, the authority said.

-The ministry-issued export permits will be valid for 30 days and must be submitted to customs authorities to complete procedures.
+The ministry confirmed that the permission to export rice would be valid for 30 days from the date of its issuance and must be submitted to customs authorities, in order to complete procedures.
+Requests must submitted electronically through e.economy@antidumping, or applicants may go directly to the headquarters of the Ministry of Economy for the submission.

+Welcoming the decision, Kamal Vachani, group director and partner at Al Maya Group, said this would sabilise the prices in the local market.

+“The availability of rice would be better and prices would remain stable.
+The UAE always cares about consumers,” he said.

 ALSO READ: